Reservoir Conservancy District Questions

 How much of the launch fees and dock rental fees collected by Marina Limited Partnership go to maintain the reservoir?

-None of the launch or dock rental fees fund the reservoir.
+None of the launch or dock rental fees go towards maintaining the reservoir.